SirBisgaard/BlazorTest/readme.txt

 I have added Sqlite because it gives a fast way of having a database that can be run by others.
 #Source: https://system.data.sqlite.org/src/doc/trunk/www/index.wiki

+I have styled the applications web layout so it looks like a mobile application.

 Timelog:

 19/03/2025